100-word Fiction Friday: “Big Move”

 Big Move

-As many sticks of dynamite as grains of rice in two-pound sack, and helicopters enough to sicken the sky, and a dangling rainstorm of chains.
-And my wealth.
+As many sticks of dynamite as grains of rice in a two-pound sack, helicopters enough to smoke the sky, a dangling rainstorm of chains.
+All my wealth.

 And that was only the tip!